19hours/sg-statutes/Acts/Customs Act.md

 ### Licence to manufacture dutiable goods

-63\.—(1) No person shall manufacture any dutiable goods except under and in accordance with the provisions of a licence granted by the Director-General and at the place of manufacture specified in the licence.
+63\.—(1) No person shall manufacture any dutiable goods except under and in accordance with the provisions of a licence granted by the Director-General and at the place or places of manufacture specified in the licence.

 [4/2003]

-(2) Such licence shall, with the approval of the Minister, be granted at the discretion of the Director-General, and upon payment of the prescribed fee and shall be for such period and subject to such conditions as may be prescribed by regulations made under this Act, and to such further conditions as the Minister may direct to be endorsed on the licence.
+(2) Such licence shall, on payment of such fee as may be prescribed, be granted at the discretion of the Director-General for such period as may be prescribed and subject to —

+(a) such conditions as may be prescribed; and

+(b) such further conditions as the Director-General may direct to be endorsed on the licence in any particular case.

+[3/2008 wef 04/04/2008]

-(3) Such licence may be suspended or withdrawn at any time by the Minister.
+(3) Such licence may be suspended or withdrawn at any time by the Director-General.

 (4) A licence to manufacture any dutiable goods shall be deemed to include the following:

-(a) a licence for warehousing such dutiable goods as provided for in sections 50(1) and 51(1); and
+(a) a licence for warehousing such dutiable goods as provided for in section 51 (1); and

 (b) where the dutiable goods consist of intoxicating liquors, a licence for the bottling of such intoxicating liquors as provided for in section 66(1).